 ‘Entertainment’ has seemed to really propel you guys ‘up the ladder’ I guess we’ll call it, from your point of view, is the fact that you do dabble in all sorts of genre something that has helped Waterparks stand out?

-Yeah I honestly I think that’s a big part of it.
-I think the imagery and sounds does play a part.
+Yeah, I honestly I think that’s a big part of it.
+I think the imagery and sounds do play a part.
 Honestly, I want us to be as stylistically diverse as possible.
-I don’t want someone to listen to us and go “oh that’s a pop punk band” or a rock band, I want people to think that we are a band that does literally everything.
+I don’t want someone to listen to us and go, “oh that’s a pop-punk band,” or a rock band, I want people to think that we are a band that does literally everything.
 Like can do everything and does do everything you know.

 When you were first starting out, given the density of the scene and the amount of bands jostling for spots on bills, was it a conscious decision to have a slightly different sound or was it just a natural collection of your influences?

 Oh yeah I mean I definitely didn’t have tours in mind, it always just me going “I really like this” or “I like these genres” and I wanted to make music in this realm and I guess as long as people go see you, you’re going to get tour offers.
 Really all people care about is bands that can draw.
 Cause all people want to do is fill up rooms so if a bigger band is looking around for an opener, really all they’re going to do is get sheets and look at numbers.
 And I guess that’s why I love selling out shows so much, we just got news that on our American tour, Orlando, Bloomington and Cleveland have all sold out and I get excited about that.

 But the choice to have a bunch of different styles is about trying to avoid making a ‘standard’ album that’s just one feel or texture, it’s so boring you know.
 Like, if you like other things and are capable of doing other things, why would you not?
 And it’s great for us because we get to be on a lot of different lineups, we can cater set lists to different genres.